This is a work in progress. If you have ideas for information to add, please contact BFT.

 If release time cannot be utilized, special education teachers shall be provided with one in-service credit for movement on the salary schedule (or one day of sick leave credit if the teacher in on Column VII of the salary schedule) for every fifteen (15) hours of service beyond the duty day for case management, assessments, report writing or the development of IEPs.
 See the Inservice Credit for more information.

 Q: What documentation of services can be required?
 How detailed do these logs need to be?

-A: Some kind of log or record of Specialized Academic Instruction that has been provided to the student can be required, and is good protection for the teacher.
-BUSD will be training teachers on how to log services in SEIS, and it is possible that teachers will be required to log services in SEIS starting in 2017-2018.
-The record of services needs to include the date and time, and a very brief description of what was provided, and whether a teacher or an IA provided the SAI.
+A: Some kind of log or record in SEIS of Specialized Academic Instruction that has been provided to the student can be required, and is good protection for the teacher.
+The record of services can be a very brief description of what was provided, and whether a teacher or an IA provided the SAI.